imwally/hashma/README.md

 hashma expects two arguments, a file to verify and a file that contains a list of checksums.
 It will check the MD5, SHA1, SHA256, and SHA512 hash of the file.
-If the hash is found in the list of checksums it will return what algorithm and the hash of the file, otherwise nothing.
+If the hash is found in the list of checksums it will return the algorithm and the hash of the file, otherwise nothing.

+Please note that this utility does not verify the file containing the checksums.
+It is your duty to check the authenticity of the file containing the checksum.

 ```